Huegoxaga/notes/networking/security.md

   - Viruses - Computer viruses are a type of malware that attach themselves to other, legitimate programs.
 That program is then said to be “infected”, and when it is executed it will also run the malicious code of the virus, often in order for the virus to spread or cause further damage
   - Worms - they are totally self-contained programs that replicate across networks on their own, often at an exponential rate.
 Once a system is infected, the worm will attempt to spread via such means as emailing itself to all of the victim’s email contacts
     - They are named after tapeworms, which consist of a head attached to a long train of reproductive segments, each of which can produce more worms when detached.
 This is a reference to the self-replicating nature of computer worms
   - Trojan Horses - Malicious programs that trick us into willingly running it in on our computers by appearing to be something that we want.
-Often, Trojans will establish a “backdoor” that hackers can use to much more easily access the system
+Often, Trojans will establish a "backdoor" that hackers can use to much more easily access the system
   - Ransomware - A computer infected with ransomware will have part or all of its data encrypted, rendering the data inaccessible.
 A message will then be displayed, asking the user to pay a certain amount of money in order for the data to be decrypted
     - The name is derived from the malware holding the data for ransom.
 Unfortunately for many of those who pay, the data will often not be decrypted after all
   - Spyware - It is a general term for any malware that has the intention to gather information such as personal data or passwords and send it back to a centralized server